bkthomps/ValleyOfDeath/README.md

 # ValleyOfDeath
-This iPhone App was made in C++ using DragonFireSDK.
+This is a scrolling-shooter iPhone app which was made using DragonFireSDK.